rghiglianovich/macOsshcolor/README.md

  alias ssh="~/macOsshcolor/sshcolor.sh"

- you can save it into ~/.bash_profile
+ you can save the alias into ~/.bash_profile

 create your profiles in Terminal/Preferences